Aliothman210/Telecom_customer_Churn/README.md

 Streamlit Deployment: We deployed a web-based application where users can input customer details and get churn predictions based on the ensemble model.

 Power BI Dashboard: An interactive dashboard was developed to visualize key insights, trends, and churn factors dynamically.

+You can check the whole project from that link: https://drive.google.com/drive/folders/1oqlWdtqGb5YjGdL6oz5bil_WPUDKF85P?usp=sharing